benjamminj/portfolio/src/pages/blog/setting-up-a-simple-web-worker-with-react.md

 If you're not too familiar with _what_ web workers are, they're a browser API that allows you to execute a script separate from the main JavaScript thread.
 This is incredibly valuable as JavaScript is a _single-threaded_ programming language, and any intensive scripts run from the main thread can end up blocking user interaction (not a great UX when you can't click any buttons 😜).

 If you wanna do a quick refresh on web workers or simply find a more ocmprehensive article about what they are, I recommend you check out Kyle Simpson's chapter on [Program Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch5.md#web-workers) in You Don't Know JS.
-In addition, the [MDN docs on using web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are quite in-depth (props to the team at Mozilla for maintianing top-notch documentation for...well...everything on the web)
+In addition, the [MDN docs on using web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are quite in-depth (props to the team at Mozilla for maintianing top-notch documentation for...well...everything on the web).
+Last but not least, there's a great article on [FreeCodeCamp's blog](https://medium.freecodecamp.org/how-web-workers-can-help-with-consistent-asynchronous-tasks-in-javascript-cd6d728fa4ee) regarding usage of web workers.

 ## Step 1.
 A Simple Counter Component

 ### Commands to Run

-basic bootstrapping of the app
+First, let's bootstrap our app.
+I'm using `gatsby-cli`, so we'll need to install that globally (`npm install -g gatsby-cli`).
+I was using [create-react-app](https://github.com/facebookincubator/create-react-app) at first, but they currently don't let you make use custom webpack loaders without ejecting, and frankly I don't want to dig through all of that configuration. 😜 We'll get into exactly _why_ we need the ability to load with custom loaders in a little bit.

-* you'll need gatsby-cli installed to start...explain why not using CRA since it does require a couple custom webpack loaders
+Once you're up and running with `gatsby-cli`, run the following commands to get the whole app bootstrapped.

 ```bash
 gatsby new example-web-workers